barnardb/devaut/README.md

 in which case the version number will be calculated relative to the version of the previous tagged release.

-The format of version is not enforced, however it is recommended to follow the conventions of [semantic versioning][semver].
-The tag name will be the version prefixed with the letter v, e.g. `tagrelease --version 1.2.34` creates a tag named `v1.2.34`.
+The format of the version is not enforced, but it is recommended to follow the [semantic versioning][semver] convention.
+The tag name will be the version prefixed with the letter 'v', e.g. `tagrelease --version 1.2.34` creates a tag named `v1.2.34`.

-When the `--no-fetch` option is given
+When the `--no-fetch` option is given, a `git fetch` is not performed before creating the tag.

 The commit to be tagged can be passed as a argument and defaults to HEAD.